taipa-2180/shorten_url/README.md

     Application can be attacked by sending large number of requests

-    => Solotion: Detect spammer's IP and limit number of requests of them from server
+    => Solution: Detect spammer's IP and limit number of requests of them from server

        Simpler, adding captcha input at client side also prevent spamming